kimono-koans/dano/README.md

 "Pavement - Wowee Zowee_ Sordid Sentinels Edition - 02-02 - 50 - We Dance.m4a": OK
 ```

-Because MD5 is generally overkill for a file checksum, `dano` also supports faster algorithms, like murmur3, thus verifying all your checksums can be significantly faster using `dano`.
+Because MD5 is generally overkill for a file checksum, `dano` also supports faster algorithms, like murmur3, thus verifying all your checksums can be faster using `dano`.

 ```bash
 % dano -w --only=audio --decode --hash-algo=murmur3 'Pavement - Wowee Zowee_ Sordid Sentinels Edition - 02-02 - 50 - We Dance.m4a'